 Augmentative and Alternative Communication Clinic

-A specialized clinic helping children & youth communicate when they have significant challenges with speech and/or write output.
+A specialized clinic helping children & youth communicate when they have significant challenges with speech and/or written output.

-Our AAC clinic team works in a consultation model with community partners and school staff to meet the communication goals of the child, youth and their families in their natural environments.
+Our AAC team works in consultation with community partners and school staff to meet the communication goals of the child, youth and their families in their natural environments.

-Our AAC clinic services can be of assistance if your child displays:
+Our AAC clinic can be of assistance if your child displays:

 • A lack of verbal communication skills